Ahmad al-Zein: Early life

 He was born in 1933 in the city of Sidon in southern Lebanon.
 Ahmad al-Zein was a graduate of Al-Azhar University in Egypt and was the religious judge of the Lebanese Sharia courts for 35 years and the Friday Imam of the Omri Kabir Mosque in Sidon.

-He was one of Lebanon's leading Sunni scholars, a member of The World Forum for Proximity of Islamic Schools of Thought.
+He was one of Lebanon's Sunni scholars, a member of The World Forum for Proximity of Islamic Schools of Thought.

 Death

 He died on March 2, 2021, at the age of 88.